jq-rs/mles-rs/CONTRIBUTING.md

 ## Communication

-In addition to GitHub, there is Reddit [/r/mles](http://www.reddit.com/r/mles) channel available for general discussion.
+In addition to GitHub, there is a Reddit [/r/mles](http://www.reddit.com/r/mles) channel available for general discussion.